-3.2 Data Register
+4.2 Data Register

 This is perhaps the simplest register to explain.
 Before the core stops recording, reads from this register will produce reads of the bits going into the core, save only that they have not been protected from any meta-stability issues.
-This is useful for reading what's going on when the various lines are stuck.
+This may be useful for reading what's going on when the various lines are stuck, although there are potential race conditions when using this feature.
 After the core stops recording, reads from this register return values from the stored memory, beginning at the oldest and ending with the value holdoff clocks after the trigger.
 Further, after recording has stopped, every read increments an internal memory address, so that after (1<<LGMEMLEN) reads (for however long the internal memory is), the entire memory has been returned over the bus.
 If you would like some assurance that you are reading from the beginning of the memory, you may either check the control register's RZERO flag which will be '1' for the first value in the buffer, or you may write to the data register.
 Such writes will be ignored, save that they will reset the read address back to the beginning of the buffer.